PTRAYNOR92/westministerengine/README.md

 ## Methodology notes
-A rebellion = voting against the majority of the MP's own party in a division where that party voted cohesively (≥60% one way, ≥10 voting).
-Free votes largely self-exclude by that definition.
+A rebellion = voting against the majority of the MP's own party in a division where that party voted as a bloc (≥85% one way, ≥10 voting).
+Free and conscience votes fall below that bar and are excluded by design.
 The Speaker, Deputy Speakers and Sinn Féin do not vote; read their rows accordingly.

 Contains parliamentary information licensed under the Open Parliament Licence v3.0.